farhansalam/twitter-trend-mean-stack/README.md

 twitter-trend-mean-stack
 Coding challenge for Red Buffer.

+Usage:

-Usage: To run server side JavaScript and for the database, the following need to be installed:
+To run server side JavaScript and for the database, the following need to be installed

-1 Node.js - for the web server and running server side JavaScript.
+Node.js - for the web server and running server side JavaScript.

-2 MongoDB - the database.
+MongoDB - the database.

-Open the application directory on the terminal, and run the following commands:
+Open the application directory on the terminal, and run the following commands

- $ npm install --dev
+$npm install --dev

- $ bower install
+$bower install

-Start the database service by running the following command (where mongo exists):
+Start the database service by running the following command (where mongo exists)

- $ mongod
+$mongod

-Run the following command to import the sample collection for the database:
+Run the following command to import the sample collection for the database

- $ <mongodb directory>/mongoimport --db trendingtwitter-dev --collection trendings --file ~//sampleset.json
+$~/{path to mongodb directory}/mongoimport --db trendingtwitter-dev --collection trendings --file ~/{path to application directory}/sampleset.json

-Start the application using the command:
+Start the application using the command

- $ npm start
+$npm start

 The server can be accessed at http://localhost:3000